stvkoch/fluxis/README.md

 This implementation is inpirate on ALT.js, but with selector listeners.

-This is useful when you have multiples components for the same stores.
+This is useful when you have multiples components for the same store.

 The follow codes are extracted from tests of this module: